 The administrative staff of Oakview Elementary consists of one principal, one assistant principal, and one administrative assistant.
-The teaching staff consists of 63 certified regular and special education teachers.
-Instructional support staff at Oakview includes two full time special education resource teachers, one preschool special education teacher, two self-contained multicategorical special education teachers, 1.8 speech teachers, two guidance counselors, 1.6 gifted education teachers, a part-time ELL teacher, a literacy specialist, one part time reading interventionist, a technology integration specialist, one part time technology assistant, one schoolbased occupational therapist, one STEM lab instructor, one instructional coach, one media specialist, and one media.
+The teaching staff consists of 58 certified regular, special, and specialized education teachers.
+Instructional support staff at Oakview includes two full time special education resource teachers, one preschool special education teacher, two self-contained multicategorical special education teachers, 1 speech teacher, two full-time guidance counselors, 1.6 gifted education teachers, a part-time ELL teacher, a literacy specialist, 1.5 part time reading interventionists, a technology integration specialist, two full-time non-certified computer lab managers, one school-based occupational therapist, one STEM lab instructor, one instructional coach, one media specialist, and one non-certified media clerk.
 Oakview has 2 related arts teacher teams (art, music, and physical education).
-With the exception of 1 male Physical Education teacher, 2 male classroom teachers, and 1 male teaching assistant, all of the teaching staff are females.
-Fifty-seven percent of the teachers have earned master's degrees or higher teaching certificates.
+With the exception of 1 Physical Education teacher, 2 male classroom teachers, and 1 male teaching assistant, all of the teaching staff are females.
+Seventy-six percent of the teachers have earned master's degrees or higher teaching certificates.
 Seven teachers have earned National Board Certification.
-In addition to the instructional support staff, the building level support staff consists of one secretary, one attendance clerk, one office clerk, 1.5 nurses, six kindergarten aides, seven special education aides, one plant engineer, six housekeeping staff, eight food service staff members, and ten extended day program employees.
+In addition to the instructional support staff, the building level support staff consists of one secretary, one attendance clerk, one office clerk, 1.5 nurses, five kindergarten aides, six special education aides, one plant engineer, one head custodian, five housekeeping staff, eight food service staff members, and 10 extended day program employees.